-When it is not apparent as to why the person need the animal, the DOJ allows 2 questions: 1.
+When it is not apparent as to why the person needs the animal, the DOJ allows two questions: 1.
 Is the dog a service animal required because of a disability?

 2. What work or task has the dog been trained to perform?

 Indiana has a state law on "service animals" and "service animal trainers" - I.C.
 16-32-3-1.5 Service animals and I.C.
 16-32-3-2 Public accommodations; service animals (To look up the Indiana code, go to http://iga.in.gov/legislative/laws/current/ic/)